-Scale 1 If the contents of course have low correlation (i.e. in agreement with the particular PO to a small extent) with the particular Programme outcome to a small extent) with the particular Frogramme outcome 2 If the contents of course have medium correlation (i.e. in agreement with the particular PO to a reasonable extent) with the particular Programme outcome 3 If the contents of course have strong correlation (i.e. in agreement with the particular PO to a large extent) with the particular Programme outcome
+Scale 1 If the contents of course have low correlation (i.e. in agreement with the particular PO to a small extent) with the particular Programme outcome 2 If the contents of course have medium correlation (i.e. in agreement with the particular PO to a reasonable extent) with the particular Programme outcome 3 If the contents of course have strong correlation (i.e. in agreement with the particular PO to a large extent) with the particular Programme outcome